pyeventsourcing/esdbclient/README.md

 position will be received when reading the subscription.

 This optional `from_end` argument is a Python `bool`.
-By default, the value of this argument is False.
-If this argument is set to a True value, reading from the subscription will receive only events recorded after the subscription was created.
+By default, the value of this argument is `False`.
+If this argument is set to `True`, reading from the subscription will receive only events recorded after the subscription was created.
 That is, it is not inclusive of the current stream position.